lh3/proot-wrapper/README.md

 Then programs inside `sdust.rfs` can access files in the home directory.
 Similarly, if we map all parent mount points into the new root filesystem, we can access every file in the parent filesystem. `proot.pl` achieves this goal.

+How to create such a `sdust.rfs`?
+We can use [CARE][care], a sister project of PRoot.
+CARE grabs all dependencies and package them in a single rootfs.
+This example was created with CARE on an Ubuntu 12.04 machine.
+Note that `sdust.rfs/bin/sdust` doesn't run on CentOS6 by itself due to glibc ABI incompatibility, but with PRoot, it runs smoothly as `sdust.rfs` carries the necessary dependencies.

 [proot]: http://proot.me
 [chroot]: https://en.wikipedia.org/wiki/Chroot